 Getting a second dog is a big decision so it’s a good idea to do plenty of research before going ahead with it.
 This article will run through exactly WHEN is the best time to get your second fluff ball.

-The best time to get a second dog is when your current dog is at an appropriate age, completely trained, you’re schedule will allow for additional time to train, exercise, and socialize your new pup, and when your family is on board with the decision.
+The best time to get a second dog is when your existing dog is at an appropriate age, completely trained, your family is on board with the decision, and you have sufficient time to take care of the additional dog.

 Let’s run through everything you need to think about.